Let’s take a look at grammatical range and accuracy in IELTS writing.

 The essay shows that the candidate has an overall good ability with grammar but there are still some small errors here and there.
 It doesn’t have to be perfect.
 Maybe there are small mistakes with articles or plurals and prepositions but overall it is not a serious issue and most of the essay or task report will seem grammatically strong.
 Using grammar accurately is quite important here.

 Band 6 grammatical range and accuracy: makes some errors in grammar and punctuation but they rarely reduce communication.

 What does this mean?

-The examiner can still understand and follow the essay but there will be more mistakes, probably in every two sentences there is a small error such as a wrong article, preposition or spelling mistake.
-There might be an issue with a run on sentence, punctuation, or mistakes in some of your sentence structures too.
+The examiner can still understand and follow the essay but there will be more mistakes, most probably in every two sentences there is an error such as a wrong article, preposition, countable / uncountable noun or subject verb agreement issue.
+There might be a problem with a run-on sentence, punctuation, or mistakes in some of your sentence structures.
 Accuracy will be weaker here.

 Band 5 grammatical range and accuracy: may make frequent grammatical errors and punctuation may be faulty, errors can cause some difficulty for the reader